Moist Lemon Cake

 Whole Milk: Swap with buttermilk for a slightly tangier flavor.

-ter: Replace with margarine or a neutral oil if needed.
+Unsalted Butter: Replace with margarine or a neutral oil if needed.

 Granulated Sugar: Try light brown sugar for a warmer sweetness.